Marcus Fernaldi Gideon: 2015–2016: "The Minions" and World No. 2

-Gideon and Sukamuljo started their 2016 tour by winning the Malaysia Masters, their performance continued to improve and they won the Superseries title in India and Australia, followed by the Superseries Premier title in China.
+Gideon and Sukamuljo started their 2016 tour by winning the Malaysia Masters in January.
+Their performance continued to improve and they won the Superseries title in India and Australia, followed by the Superseries Premier title in China.
+In May, Gideon participated in the Thomas Cup held in Kunshan, China, but he failed to contribute points to the Indonesian team during the Thomas Cup Group B tie against Thailand. and was not selected to play in the knockout stage of the tournament between qualifying teams.
+Here Indonesia won the silver medal, losing the final 2 matches to 3 against Denmark.
 At the end of 2016, he and Sukamuljo reached the top 10 world ranking, and qualified to compete at the BWF Superseries Finals held in Dubai.
 The duo failed to advance to the knock out stage after standing in the third position in the group stage, having won a match against their compatriots Angga Pratama and Ricky Karanda Suwardi, and losing two matches to Danish and Japanese pairs.
 Nevertheless, at year's end Gideon and Sukamuljo occupied the number 2 position in the world rankings.